amirna2/open-teleop/docs/architecture.md

 ## 6. Design Decisions and Rationale

-### 6.1 Universal Bridge vs Multiple Bridges
+### 6.1 ROS Gateway vs Multiple Bridges

-**Decision**: Use a single Universal Bridge instead of multiple specialized bridges.
+**Decision**: Use a single ROS Gateway instead of multiple specialized bridges.

 **Rationale**:
-- **Simplified Deployment**: Managing a single bridge is simpler than multiple bridges
+- **Simplified Deployment**: Managing a single gateway is simpler than multiple bridges
 - **Reduced Resource Usage**: Fewer processes, shared resources
 - **No Artificial Boundaries**: Topics don't need to be categorized into specific bridges
 - **Configuration-Driven**: New topics added via configuration, not code changes